Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament & Intelligence of the Siberian Black Mouth Cur 🧠

 The Siberian Black Mouth Cur is a gentle giant.
-They’re active and hearty, but they are also cuddly and affectionate with their family members.
-These dogs like to spend their time working, so they should get daily walks and have opportunities to explore outdoors in a safe and supervised setting.
-They should be provided with puzzles and chew toys while spending their time indoors so they don’t end up chewing your belongings.
+They’re active and hearty but also cuddly and affectionate with their family members.
+They like to spend their time working, so they should get daily walks and have opportunities to explore the outdoors in a safe and supervised setting.
+They should be provided with puzzles and chew toys while indoors so they don’t end up chewing your belongings.

-These dogs enjoy being around children, especially those who are part of their immediate family dynamic.
+They enjoy being around children, especially those in their immediate family.
 You can always count on your Siberian Black Mouth Cur to let you know when strangers enter your property.
 Their large stature is sure to scare off those who don’t have good intentions.

 Are These Dogs Good for Families? 🏡

-Even though these dogs were originally bred to hunt, they do make good family pets because they love the action of busy family environments.
-This mixed breed can spend hours playing in the yard with kids.
-They’ll happily follow the adults around when chores are being done.
-They’re active enough to need plenty of outdoor time, but they are also laidback enough to spend their nights and downtime inside the house.
+Even though the dogs were originally bred to hunt, they make good family pets because they love the action of busy family environments.
+A Siberian Black Mouth Cur can spend hours playing in the yard with kids.
+They’ll happily follow the adults around when they’re busy doing chores.
+They need plenty of outdoor time but are also laidback enough to spend their nights and downtime inside the house.

 Does This Breed Get Along With Other Pets? 🐶 😽